• Recipes

 Warabi Mochi

-Slightly sweet with a soft, chewy, jelly-like texture, Warabi Mochi is a traditional Japanese sweet.
+Why not try Warabi Mochi, a traditional Japanese sweet with a mildly sweet flavor and a soft, chewy, jelly-like texture?
 Once you have gathered the ingredients, it is easy to make with a simple process.

 ↓ Step-by-Step Recipe